turingschool/front-end-curriculum/lessons/module-3/promises-practice.md

 So what does this mean?
 Yes, your JS code is running on a single call stack (single-threaded).
 But under your JS, the browser code is running multiple threads to manage async actions.
 When an async action is done doing its thing, the callback gets pushed on the task queue.
 The event loop is constantly checking to see if the call stack is empty, and when it is, the task queue grabs the first thing in the queue and puts it on the call stack.
 And this is where the function is executed.

-Hope that review was helpful!
+Hope that review was helpful! -->

-## Let's dive in and build a Front-End Turing staff website
+## Warm Up (10 minutes - 5 minutes writing - 5 minutes discussing)
+In your journal, write your answers to the following questions.
+It is totally OK (and encouraged!) to look back at the notes you took yesterday!
+- What is the difference between synchronous and asynchronous JS?
+- What are the different statuses of a Promise?
+- What is returned when we use the `fetch` API?
+- Draw a quick sketch of the event loop - whats parts are synchronous?
+What parts are asynchronous?

+## What We Will Be Building

 ![spec](../../assets/images/spec.png)

----
+--- -->

 ## Promises Practice Repo